avega-senso/aicli/README.md

 ## 1. Interactive Mode
-**Description:** Engage in dynamic conversations with the AI model in real-time.
+**Description** Engage in dynamic conversations with the AI model in real-time.

 **Usage:** Run the tool without providing an initial message, and the AI CLI Tool will prompt you to enter messages.
 It will respond based on the conversation history.

 **Example:**
   ```bash
 % ai --system "Man pages"